DragonWarrior101/KITS-reading-club-2024-Spring/README.md

-# Entanglement properties in QFT and Holography
+# ETH, Chaos and nonequilibrium

 This reading club mainly consists of junior graduate students in KITS.
-In 2023 fall, we'll discuss various topics in the landscape of quantum entanglement and quantum information, and to understand them in the context of quantum field theories and holography.
+In 2024 spring, we'll discuss various topics of ETH, Chaos and nonequilibrium.

 We plan to have a general introduction first, and follow up with discussions on several topics that are currently concerned by the community.